Radiotherapy

 About radiotherapy

-In radiotherapy, high-energy radiation is targeted at the area of your body affected by cancer.
-The aim of radiotherapy is to target and destroy the cancer cells without damaging your healthy cells as much as possible.
+Radiotherapy uses high-energy radiation to target the area of your body affected by cancer.
+The aim is to target and destroy the cancer cells without damaging your healthy cells (as much as possible).

 You may have radiotherapy: